You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you think!

 9. Eat Out at Restaurants Less Often

-Another answer to the question “how to lose weight without counting calories” involves cooking at home as often as you can.
+Another answer to “how to lose weight without counting calories” involves cooking at home as often as possible.

 Studies show that a higher frequency of dining out at fast food or sit-down restaurants is associated with a higher body mass index (BMI).